rajvanshipradeep15/tracardi-api/docs_new/docs/getting_started/components/resource.md

 - **Security**: Resources allow for secure handling of sensitive information like API keys and authentication credentials.

-By leveraging resources in Tracardi, you can seamlessly integrate with a wide range of external systems and services, enhancing the capabilities of your workflows and ensuring robust data management and interaction.
+Resources are an [extension point](../definitions/extension_point.md) in tracardi meaning you can easily code your own destination and add it to the system core.